bellsha/cpAOP_Supplementary/README.md

 Supplementary data for cpAOP paper

 **TGGATESProc**

-*descretized data files from TG-GATES*
+*discretized data files from TG-GATES*

-LiverLabDescData201411.txt: Descretized laboratory values for rat coming from https://github.com/bellsha/TGGATESProc/blob/master/TGGATESlabprep.R
+LiverLabDescData201411.txt: Discretized laboratory values for rat coming from https://github.com/bellsha/TGGATESProc/blob/master/TGGATESlabprep.R

-PathEnrichReactomeDataFrame.txt: Descretized differentially expressed pathways based on Reactome annotation coming from https://github.com/bellsha/cpAOP/blob/master/gene2biospace.R
+PathEnrichReactomeDataFrame.txt: Discretized differentially expressed pathways based on Reactome annotation coming from https://github.com/bellsha/cpAOP/blob/master/gene2biospace.R

-open_tggates_pathologyDESC.txt: Descretized liver pathology values for the rats coming from https://github.com/bellsha/TGGATESProc/blob/master/TGGATESpathologyprep.R
+open_tggates_pathologyDESC.txt: Discretized liver pathology values for the rats coming from https://github.com/bellsha/TGGATESProc/blob/master/TGGATESpathologyprep.R

-*files needed to run code* RunInfo-Liver-NetRun1501.txt: description of all the data files, columns are: "runID", "fileName","SPECIES","ORGAN_ID", "CHEMICAL", "DOSE_LEVEL", "SACRIFICE_PERIOD","TEST-TYPE","SINGLE_REPEAT_TYPE"
+*files needed to run code*

+RunInfo-Liver-NetRun1501.txt: description of all the data files, columns are: "runID", "fileName","SPECIES","ORGAN_ID", "CHEMICAL", "DOSE_LEVEL", "SACRIFICE_PERIOD","TEST-TYPE","SINGLE_REPEAT_TYPE"

 Chem2MechMapping1013.txt: a chemical mapping file that was used to try and group some of the chemicals by mechanism.
 Used DrugMatrix annotations.
 Code not provided here